ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     <terminal-line>[INFO] &lt;new-suite-ID&gt;: copied items from {{ ras_id }}/trunk@&lt;trunk-ID&gt;</terminal-line>
     <terminal-line>[INFO] {{ ras_id }}: local copy created at /home/565/&lt;$USER&gt;/roses/&lt;new-suite-ID&gt;</terminal-line>
 </terminal-window>
-When a new suite is created in this way, a _unique_ `<suite-ID>` is generated within the repository and populated with descriptive information about the suite and its initial configuration.
+When a new suite is created in this way, a _unique_ `<suite-ID>` folder is generated within the MOSRS repository and populated with descriptive information about the suite and its initial configuration.

 For additional `rosie` options, run:
 ```